PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 **Requirements:**

-- Having taken COS 126
+- Having taken COS 126 (B+ or better typically)

-- Being able to communicate effectively with a diverse group of students
+- Being able to effectively assist and communicate with a diverse group of students

 **Schedules (updated for Fall 2024):**